 Disability Living Allowance (DLA) is a tax-free benefit for disabled people who need help with mobility or care costs.

-You’ll continue to get DLA until the Department for Work and Pensions (DWP) writes to tell you when it will end and invites you to apply for the Personal Independence Payment (PIP).
+If you’re already claiming, you’ll continue to get DLA until the Department for Work and Pensions (DWP) writes to tell you when your DLA will end and invites you to apply for Personal Independence Payment (PIP).

 Use the PIP checker to find out how your DLA will be affected by PIP.